Meritor Savings Bank v. Vinson: Background

-In 1974, at the age of 19, Mechelle Vinson, a black woman, was hired as a teller-trainee at the northeast branch of Capitol City Federal Savings and Loan Association in Washington D.C.
+In 1974, at the age of 19, Mechelle Vinson was hired as a teller-trainee at the northeast branch of Capitol City Federal Savings and Loan Association in Washington D.C.
 Vinson reported that by May 1975 her supervisor, Sidney L. Taylor, began what would be 3 years of recurring sexual harassment while in the workplace.
 In November 1978 Vinson was fired from her job at a Meritor Savings Bank which Taylor explained as being due to Vinson's inordinate use of sick leave.
 The first initiation of Vinson's civil lawsuit against Sidney L. Taylor and Capital City Federal Savings and Loan Association, which would soon change its name to Meritor Savings Bank, came in September 1978.
 Vinson charged that Taylor had coerced her to have sexual relations with him and made demands for sexual favors at work.
 Vinson stated that she had intercourse with Taylor 40 or 50 times.
 Additionally, she testified that Taylor had touched her in public, exposed himself to her, and forcibly raped her multiple times.

-She argued such harassment created a '"hostile working environment'" and a form of unlawful discrimination under Title VII of the Civil Rights Act of 1964.
+She argued such harassment created a "hostile working environment" and a form of unlawful discrimination under Title VII of the Civil Rights Act of 1964.
 Vinson sought injunctive relief along with compensatory and punitive damages against Taylor and the bank.

 The primary question presented was whether a hostile work environment constituted a form of unlawful discrimination under the Civil Rights Act of 1964, or if the Act was limited to tangible economic discrimination in the workplace.

 Decision

 The Court held that Title VII was "not limited to 'economic' or 'tangible' discrimination" and found that the intention of Congress was "'to strike at the entire spectrum of disparate treatment of men and women' in employment...."

 The Court pointed out that guidelines issued by the EEOC specified that sexual harassment leading to noneconomic injury was a form of sex discrimination prohibited by Title VII of the Civil Rights Act of 1964.
 The Court recognized that the plaintiff, Mechelle Vinson, could establish violations of the Act "by proving that discrimination based on sex has created a hostile or abusive work environment."
-A Plaintiff with hostile environment-styled claims must prove that the challenged conduct was severe or pervasive, created a hostile or abusive working environment, was unwelcome, and was based on the plaintiff’s gender.
+A Plaintiff with hostile environment-styled claims must prove that the challenged conduct was severe or pervasive, created a hostile or abusive working environment, was unwelcome, and was based on the plaintiff's sex.

 Catharine A. MacKinnon, author of Towards a Feminist Theory of the State, was co-counsel for the respondent and wrote the respondent's brief.